-The following EBTS XML IEPD v10.0 contains all the necessary changes for NGI Increment 4 XML Schema for Web Services, corresponding to EBTS 10.0.
+The following EBTS XML IEPD v3.1 contains all the necessary changes for NGI Increment 3 XML Schema for Web Services.
+This IEPD includes the necessary changes for implementing EBTS v9.4.
+This IEPD should be considered final as CJIS moves forward with development and testing of the new functionality added for NGI Increment 3.
 All comments to this version may be submitted via this website by using the 'Comment' button at the top right of this window.

 The purpose of these tools is to provide users with a suite of tools to use in preparing and validating EBTS transactions.
 There are currently two tools in the suite: The EBTS TOT Reference Tool and the EBTS Transaction Checker Tool.
 Each of these tools is described and may be invoked from the paragraphs below.

 The EBTS TOT Reference tool provides users with a list of the mandatory and optional fields for the type of transaction (TOT) selected.
 Type 1 TOT requirements are static but Type 2 and optional information requirements will change depending on the TOT selected.

 Note: The mandatory and optional fields listed also apply to EBTS XML.
 However, please realize that the Logical Record Length for all record types is not required (actually not represented) for EBTS XML.